ChathuraHettiarachchi/CustomFolderStructure/README.md

 This will provide custom folder structure, custom activity module to your Android Studio.

 <b><h3><font color="red">NOTE : Please use this template only to create new project.
-Since this will create entire project structure, this is not suitable for making new activity when using Android Studio.
-If you need to uninstall this module use Uninstall files according to your OS</font></h3></b>
+Since this will create entire project structure, this is not suitable for making new activity when using Android Studio. </br></br>If you need to uninstall this module use Uninstall files according to your OS</font></h3></b>

 <img width="1024" alt="libintro" src="https://cloud.githubusercontent.com/assets/13764097/24295049/14eeb336-10bf-11e7-94bc-2400c7cb533a.png">